-Recently, impact investing has faced real challenges and threats, many on the political front.
+In 2022, impact investing faced real challenges and threats, many on the political front, for the first time.
 What do you see going forward?

 Justina: Unfortunately, I think that the challenges to ESG and impact investing will continue to dominate headlines and generate media attention.
 In some ways, I think it's an indication that impact investing has grown enough and has achieved enough mainstream success to become a target.
 However, we don't think legislators ultimately will be able to stand in the way because investors, and especially fiduciaries, cannot deny the financial materiality of ESG and impact-related risks and opportunities.
 These are truly material issues that can be a source of innovation and competitive advantage for the U.S.